Children’s books are an excellent way to introduce kids to the wise words and actions of people you’d like them to emulate, and these

 What’s it like when your sibling becomes an American icon?
 In this heartfelt story, Dr. King’s sister, Christine King Farris, recalls the March on Washington in

 March On!: The Day My Brother Martin Changed the World.
-A Place to Land: Martin Luther King Jr. and the Speech That Inspired a Nation by Barry Wittenstein and Jerry Pinkney tells the incredible story about the lead-up to Dr. King’s famous “I Have A Dream” speech.
+14 The Story Of A Speech A Place to Land: Martin Luther King Jr. and the Speech That Inspired a Nation by Barry Wittenstein and Jerry Pinkney tells the incredible story about the lead-up to Dr. King’s famous “I Have A Dream” speech.
 Told in a free verse style and matched with gorgeous illustrations, this book gives the backstory to some of the most well-known words in American history.
+15 A Witness With A Front Row Seat Child Of The Civil Rights Movement by Paula Young Shelton follows the author’s participation in the march from Selma to Montgomery in support of Uncle Martin, AKA Dr. King himself.
+It’s a fascinating look at the Civil Rights movement from a child’s perspective.
+16 Imagine MLK As A Kid

 Help kids relate to the esteemed activist with a fun-loving look at the leader’s childhood.